lanrat/dotfiles/README.md

 Changes for all unix systems:
     A fancy prompt

+    Some aliases

-    bash_profile updates the path, and sources bashrc Adds functions that make your life easier: extract $1 #Extract things.
+    bash_profile updates the path, and sources bashrc

+    Adds functions that make your life easier:

+        extract $1 #Extract things.
 No more remember ugly tar crap!

+        scour $1 #Where the hell is it?

 Changes for OSX:
     Shell colors (yay!)